 What I have previously suggested to companies in the cannabis business is to forget for a moment about the fact that they work in the cannabis business.
 What would your company look like if your name was the same but you were marketing a more mainstream consumer health product?
 A food product?
 A micro-brewery beer?
 Of course, marijuana is now enjoys a similar legal status as all of those things.
 And yet the image of those products is incredibly different in the minds of many Americans compared to marijuana.

 That’s something we can change.
 The brand of weed needs to evolve.
 We’ve seen this start to happen, with some companies working in the cannabis business expanding their visual brand language to include non-standard images of cannabis and get away from the college dorm room pot leaf poster notion of what marketing this product can look like.
 But it can (and should) go much further.
 Starting with simple things like expanding the color palette of a cannabis business (you don’t have to always go green), and extending this thinking to every aspect of the brand.
+Few industries use the same product-centric brand coloring as the cannabis industry does.
+Imagine the coffee, tobacco, or chocolate industries never anything other than brown in their logos and product packaging.

 We’re seeing an awkward transitional phase of growth for cannabis businesses today.
 The need to appeal to the pre-legalization base of customers is critical to keeping products moving and to keep driving sales in the short-term.
 But long-term, if the goal is really to see soccer moms regularly walking through the doors of the dispensary, the brand needs to grow in to that mainstream market sensibility.